A visit to the Book of Kells in Trinity College is one of the most popular things to do in Dublin.

 One of the reasons that the Book of Kells tour is the most popular of the many things to do in Dublin when it’s raining is due to the sheer volume of things to see and do here.

-Aside from discover the Book of Kells history, you’ll also be taken through an immersive exhibition and through the stunning Long Room.
+Aside from discovering the Book of Kells history, you’ll also be taken through an immersive exhibition and through the stunning Long Room.

 1. The exhibition